 This unit will incorporate the development and trialling of strategies for planning, implementing and evaluating a 4 or 5 lesson sequence in a primary school.

-Successful completion of the Literacy and Numeracy Test for Initial Education students.
-This unit is only for Education students undertaking the courses EBED, ABED and HBED.
+This unit is only for Education students undertaking the courses EBED and ABED.

 |1.||Review and explain curriculum approaches for teaching number and algebra to primary and middle school students;|

 |2.||Investigate and develop a repertoire of learning and teaching strategies relevant to the number and algebra curriculum;|

 |3.||Plan, apply and evaluate lessons that cater for the individual needs of the primary students in the group which, include reflection strategies|

 |4.||Discuss the mathematical content knowledge required for teaching number and algebra in primary and middle school; and|

 |5.||Articulate the demands for literacy in learning mathematics.|

 |Exercise||1B.
 Plan a numeracy lesson on multiplicative thinking for teaching in a primary school setting||40%|